PedroMagar/MISA-I/README.md

  > Rs address is still under consideration, could be RRR+4 and RRR+1|RRR-1.
 - Carry behavior: Instructions that could exceed registers capacity (ADD, SUB, SHF) will fill an internal bit (carry) that can not be read directly but can be used for flow control (branch) with appropriate instruction (BC).
 - Branch Behavior: Skip one instruction if false.
-  > Behavior is still under review, maybe could skip two instructions (it would allow a SRB or SMEM instruction before jump), or maybe could utilize another register for address.
+  > Behavior is still under review, maybe could skip two instructions (it would allow a SRB or STKS instruction before jump), or maybe could utilize another register for address.
 - Operation Mode: If supported, the CPU can split its registers in half (until reach 8-bits) and do operations on it, the registers composition can be as follows:
 	- Management - r11-r4 will hold the CPU configuration. (obrigatory)
 	- Full 32 bit mode - the CPU will use the full register size and manipulate data in 32 bit.